orangesmeme/orangesmeme.github.io/src/content/docs/events/hackathon_2025.md

 * Feb 1-28th: Time for groups or solo devs to develop their ideas and project and submit for the hackathon.
 * March 1-15th: Time for judges and community to review and vote on the projects.

+## Submissions

+Please proceed to the [ORA Hackathon 2025 Submission Repository](https://github.com/orangesmeme/ora-hackathon-2025) to enter submissions in the issue tracker.
+You're encouraged to add your submissions early and note if you are open for collborations.

 ## Judging
 * 1-2 weeks (depends on number of entrants)
 * Scoring: Half user votes, half voting committee votes